eggheadio/egghead-ui/README.md

 - use [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) to test using library components in another project
 - bump the `version` in `package.json` using [Semantic Versioning](http://semver.org/)
 - submit a pull request for feature branch to master
-- once PR status passes, merge the pull request
+- once PR status passes (approved review and successful [continuous integration in Travis CI](https://travis-ci.org/eggheadio/egghead-ui), merge the pull request
 - [continuous deployment runs in Travis CI](https://travis-ci.org/eggheadio/egghead-ui) and deploys the latest style guide app to [styleguide.egghead.io](https://styleguide.egghead.io) and then updates the library to a new version and publishes it [on npm](https://www.npmjs.com/package/egghead-ui)
 - notify consumers to run `yarn add egghead-ui@latest` in their projects to get latest, with a list of changes